jjoelc/pvesetup/PBS Initial Setup.md

   to lower level namespaces remove the check.
 - When everything looks right, click "Add" and the new permission should be shown in the list.
+- Repeat the process, choosing "DatastoreReader" for the role the second time.
+Whe done, you should see the two new entries in the permissions list.

 ## Connect PBS to PVE